grgorio/brewlab/README.md

 # brewlab
 A minimalist espresso and pour-over coffee calculator built with HTML, CSS, and JavaScript

-A clean and simple web app that lets you tweak and perfect your espresso and pour-over recipes—no fuss, no math headaches.
-Adjust brew variables like coffee amount, water ratio, and roast level all in one intuitive panel.
+Brew better with less effort.
+This clean, no-fuss web app helps you dial in your espresso and pour-over recipes by adjusting key variables—coffee dose, water ratio, and roast level—all in one intuitive panel.
+No math, just great coffee.

 ---